d3nd3/asciiart-gl-vnc/README.md

 getFrame() calls f->init(), which uses shm.
 Obviously SHM has to be a local xserver or xproxy.
 It seems this method can support network too, I guess without compression it is too slow for network?
 The vnc XProxy is giving the nice compression.
-Yes I think the default X11 protocol do not support compression!
+Yes I think the default X11 protocol do not support compression, that is why VGL_Transport exists, if not using a vnc server.
 #### XV Transport. transcode YUV420P
 The XV Transport is a special flavor of the X11 Transport that encodes rendered frames as YUV420P and draws them directly to the 2D X server using the X Video extension.
 This is mainly useful in conjunction with X proxies that support the X Video extension.
 The idea is that, if the X proxy is going to have to transcode the frame into YUV anyhow, VirtualGL may be faster at doing this, since it has a SIMD-accelerated YUV encoder.
 #### Custom Plugin Transport